The unreasonable effectiveness of the $n \Sigma v$ approximation: Collision rate in degenerate systems

 Trajectories in a spherically symmetric potential are confined to a single plane of motion, as radial forces cannot torque an orbital angular momentum vector.
 In this subsection, we examine how collisions behave under these conditions.

 Here we assume that each particle's trajectory is ergodic inside its fixed plane of motion.
-In other words, we will use an in-plane areal density function $g(r)$ to describe the probability of finding a particle in an thin annulus of radius $r$. $g(r)$ is related to the volumetric density distribution $n(r)$, describing the ensemble-averaged density of finding a particle in a thin shell of radius $r$.
-More quantitatively, said probability is $g(r) 2\pi r {\rm d}r = n(r) 4\pi r^2 {\rm d}r$, so that $g(r) = 2r n(r)$.
+In other words, we will use an in-plane areal density function $g(r)$ to describe the probability of finding a particle in a thin annulus of radius $r$. $g(r)$ is related to the volumetric density distribution $n(r)$, describing the ensemble-averaged particle density in a thin shell of radius $r$. \REVDEL{ More quantitatively, said probability is $g(r) 2\pi r {\rm d}r = n(r) 4\pi r^2 {\rm d}r$, so that $g(r) = 2r n(r)$. }

 Now let us consider two particles, each with its own plane of motion.
 Denoting the angle between the planes by $\alpha$, it is evident that the smaller $\alpha$ is, the higher the collision rate between the particles will be.
-For $\alpha=0$, the co-planar case, we can perform a planar $\nsv$ calculation to evaluate the collision rate, with the planar cross-section $\Sigma_{2d}=2D$.
+For $\alpha=0$, the co-planar case, we can perform a planar $\nsv$ calculation to evaluate the collision rate, with the planar cross-section $\Sigma_{2d}=2D$ (where $D$ is the diameter of a hard ball with the same cross-section).

 Compare this to the mean ergodic rate, calculated using a volumetric $\nsv$, with $\Sigma_{3d} = \pi D^2$.

 Their ratio is

 where $R$ is the characteristic radius of the particles' trajectories.